An introduction to Returns Management

 Finally, the product return is settled with the customer through various actions like a refund, exchange or reward.

 The Return-to-Settlement process comprises of 4 processes that manage product returns from customers.
-Returns Processing brings products to life in a new value chain.
+Returns Disposition brings products to life in a new value chain.